ollls/zio-tls-http/README.md

+Appreciate any feedback negative or postive, please use, my email or open issue, or use https://gitter.im/zio-tls-http.

 # Update history.

 * ZIO Env type parameters for web filters and combinations of filters, some test cases on filter combinations with various environments.